ithinkandicode/door-kickers-action-squad-mods/Rebalance/README.md

 ## Assaulter

+The UMP45 is left alone.
+It's well balanced, and has low enough recoil that it suits burst or sustained fire.

-Assaulter's PDWs have been reworked and now have smaller clips, but absurd fire rates.
-The MP7 is cheap and stays accurate in sustained fire; the P90 hits hard and has a unique "dual magazine" reload mechanic, which can save your ass in a tight spot.
+Assaulter's PDWs have been reworked.
+They now have smaller clips but absurd fire rates:

+- MP7 PDW: Cheap AP with low recoil, but burns through ammo.
+- P90 PDW: High recoil, but very fast reloads with a unique "dual magazine" mechanic.
+Benefits from tacical reloads & run and gun.

 The MCX300's crazy recoil has been embraced.
 It's now a Tommy Gun that shreds _everything_ and has a unique alt fire.

-The LMG Ultimate is now ridiculous.
+The LMG Ultimate is now a monster.
 It has higher damage, can breach doors, and sustained fire increases its accuracy.

 - Shop:
   - [x] Star costs rebalanced
 - MP7 PDW:
-  - [x] Increased fire rate (15.5 > 22)
+  - [x] Massively increased fire rate (15.5 > 26)
-  - [x] Decreased reload speed (1.4 > 1.25)
+  - [x] Increased damage (18 > 22, STK: 6 > 5)
-  - [x] Decreased clip size for balance (30 > 25)
 - P90 PDW:
   - [x] Increased damage (17 > 25, STK: 6 > 4)
   - [x] Increased fire rate (15 > 20)